pulumi/docs/content/blog/automation-api/index.md

 Today’s Infrastructure as Code platforms have enabled organizations to build rich, reliable, and complex cloud-based applications and architectures.
 But as teams move to modern cloud technologies and reorganize their engineering organizations to get the full power and agility of the cloud, they continue looking for ways to drive increased software-driven automation.
 While modern Infrastructure as Code tools bring key software engineering benefits to cloud engineering, they remain focused on human-driven workflows.
 For example, a person running `pulumi up` at their terminal or wiring the Pulumi CLI into their CI/CD system.
 To scale up how we deploy and manage cloud infrastructure and ultimately unlock the cloud's value and agility, we believe it will be critical to building software systems around our Infrastructure as Code platforms - systems that scale with software, not just humans.

-Pulumi's approach of using general purpose languages enables a new way of doing Infrastructure as Code -- something we call Infrastructure as Software -- bringing all of the great lessons learned over decades of building software to your infrastructure (languages, IDEs, testing, debugging, componentization, packaging, versioning, and more).
+Pulumi's approach of using general purpose languages enables Infrastructure as Software -- bringing all of the great lessons learned over decades of building software to your infrastructure (languages, IDEs, testing, debugging, componentization, packaging, versioning, and more).

-Today we’re excited to announce the Pulumi Automation API, a powerful programmatic layer on top of Pulumi’s declarative Infrastructure as Software.
+Today we’re excited to announce the Pulumi Automation API, a robust programmatic layer on top of Pulumi’s declarative Infrastructure as Software.
 The Automation API exposes Pulumi programs and stacks as strongly-typed and composable building blocks.

+Pulumi can be fully embedded inside your software projects - to power a wide range of custom cloud infrastructure automation projects.
 No CLI, no human-in-the-loop, just code.

-Pulumi can be fully embedded inside your software projects - to power a wide range of custom cloud infrastructure automation projects within your cloud engineering team.
+## Enabling Cloud Engineering

 Pulumi customers are already applying the Automation API to an incredible breadth of different scenarios.
 We continue to be amazed by the creativity that it unlocks as a new fundamental building block for cloud engineering.

-A few examples of the kinds of scenarios we’ve seen users apply the Pulumi Automation API to so far:
+So far, our users have applied the Pulumi Automation API to these scenarios:

-- **Platform APIs** - Embedding Pulumi opens up a world of possibility for building internal  and public cloud platforms that serve your infrastructure abstractions, enabling new approaches to SaaS, including IaaS and PaaS products and platforms.
-Expose declarative infrastructure defined with your best practices behind a REST, gRPC, or Custom Resource API that can be easily consumed by developers and operators alike.
+- **Platform APIs** - Embedding Pulumi opens up a world of possibilities for building internal and public cloud platforms that serve your infrastructure abstractions.
+It enables new approaches to SaaS, including IaaS and PaaS products and platforms.
+You can create declarative infrastructure defined by your best practices and expose it behind a REST, gRPC, or Custom Resource API that developers and operators alike can easily consume.
 - **Complex Workflow Orchestration** - Distributed systems and microservices incur a significant coordination burden, and dependencies across API boundaries are difficult to track and maintain.
 Automation API is the layer that orchestrates multi-stack deployments, codifying dependencies, and enabling safe incremental deployment.
 Networking, database systems, application code, schema migrations, and more can be coordinated in a single strongly typed, familiar programming environment.
 - **Cloud Development Frameworks** - Automation API provides building blocks in your favorite language.
-With them, you can author higher-lever frameworks and components that blur the lines between infrastructure and application.
-We expect to see more frameworks that focus on application code that ambiently creates the infrastructure to power itself.
+With them, you can author higher-level frameworks and components that blur the lines between infrastructure and application.
+We expect to see more frameworks that focus on application code that ambiently creates its own infrastructure.
 - **Supercharged Ops Tooling** - Create hardened and tested tooling to automate anything entering your ticketing system.
 From allocating timebound developer VMs to upgrading TLS certificates and scaling servers, Automation API enables you to build custom CLIs and tools that leverage the full power of Infrastructure as Software underneath custom user interfaces.

 The Automation API is a new subpackage in each of Pulumi’s language-specific SDKs that provides APIs to create and manage Stacks and perform lifecycle operations like update, refresh, preview, and destroy.
 It is a strongly typed and safe way to use Pulumi in embedded contexts such as web servers without having to shell out to a CLI.

-You can define a Pulumi program as a function inside of your codebase rather than in a separate project and use methods to get and set config programmatically.
-The Automation API uses a gRPC interface to execute programs and control and communicate with the core Pulumi engine.
+You can define a Pulumi program as a function inside of your codebase rather than in a separate project and use methods to get and set configuration parameters programmatically.
+The Automation API uses a gRPC interface to execute programs that control and communicate with the core Pulumi engine.
 It still requires a Pulumi CLI installation, as this is how we bundle and distribute the core engine.
 Today it’s available in preview for [TypeScript/JavaScript](https://pkg.go.dev/github.com/pulumi/pulumi/sdk/v2/go/x/auto) and [Go](https://pkg.go.dev/github.com/pulumi/pulumi/sdk/v2/go/x/auto), with support for [Python](https://github.com/pulumi/pulumi/compare/auto/python) and [C#](https://github.com/pulumi/pulumi/compare/auto/dotnet) under active development.

 ## Platform APIs

-For SaaS scenarios like deploying infrastructure in response to user action, shelling out and relying on scripts in online services brings operational challenges with observability and reliability.
+For SaaS scenarios like deploying infrastructure in response to user action, relying on shell scripts for online services brings operational challenges with observability and reliability.
 Automation API is just another package and can be instrumented, profiled, and monitored with your existing APM tools like Honeycomb, Prometheus, and Datadog.

-Automation API runs inside of your favorite frameworks and interacts with your other packages exactly as you’d expect.
-We can define custom declarative infrastructure and expose it to end users behind a familiar REST interface:
+Automation API runs inside your favorite frameworks and interacts with your other packages exactly as you’d expect.
+We can define custom declarative infrastructure and expose it to end-users behind a familiar REST interface:

 {{< chooser language "typescript,go" >}}